STREAMED On-Demand Delivery +

 This intermediate workshop is dedicated to thoughtful and insightful photographic practice.
 Being a creative photographer is much more than saying ‘yes or no’ to presets, filters, recipes and clichés.
 Creative photography is about knowing what is possible and then playing with that knowledge.
 In this workshop we borrow from four genres of photography: The Natural World (Landscape/Natural History), Inhabited Places (Events/Travel), the Built-Environment (Architecture), and Ourselves (Portraiture).
 Each genre is categorised in terms of Historical Perspectives, Theoretical Foundations, Production Skills, and Presentation Strategies.
 The aim is to incorporate and refine aspects of these different approaches into your own photographic practice, and thereby significantly enhance your creative outcomes.

 The only prerequisite for this workshop is that you are interested in refining your photographic understanding and practice within a Contemporary Art context, and in an encouraging and supportive learning environment.
-Our survey of how photographic genres are historicised, theorised, and practiced will help you understand and locate your own work within them, while our LIVE Tutorials will answer all your questions and help you become a better informed, more assured and articulate photographic artist.
+Our survey of how photographic genres are historicised, theorised, and practiced will help you understand and locate your own work within them, while our Zoom Tutorials will answer all your follow up questions and help you become a better informed, more assured and articulate photographic artist.

 Methodology